FlowFuse/website/src/blog/2023/07/images-in-node-red-dashboards.md

 The key benefit of pulling the images from URLs this way is, no matter where you are running Node-RED, the correct images will be shown in your dashboard.

+## Prequsite

+Before moving forward, ensure you have the following nodes installed, as the flows shared later will require them:

+- [node-red-contrib-calc](https://flows.nodered.org/node/node-red-contrib-calc) - A Node-RED node to perform basic mathematical calculations.
+- [node-red-contrib-image-output](https://flows.nodered.org/node/node-red-contrib-image-output) - A simple way to preview and examine images in your flows.
+- [node-red-contrib-os](https://flows.nodered.org/node/node-red-contrib-os) - Nodes for obtaining system information like CPU usage.
+- [node-red-contrib-string](https://flows.nodered.org/node/node-red-contrib-string) - A string manipulation node based on the lightweight stringjs library.
+- [@flowfuse/node-red-dashboard](https://flows.nodered.org/node/@flowfuse/node-red-dashboard) - A set of dashboard nodes for Node-RED.
+- [node-red-node-base64](https://flows.nodered.org/node/node-red-node-base64) - A Node-RED node to encode and decode data to and from base64.

 ## File and file-in nodes

 I've included the flows as json below so you can try them out yourself.
 Please note, I'm using FlowFuse's own [file and file-in nodes](/docs/user/filenodes/) in these examples.
 If you want to use these flows on hosting other than FlowFuse, you will need to replace the nodes with the standard Node-RED file and file-in nodes.